 - A side profile of the famous mouse

 Disney Imagineers and theme park fans say a true Hidden Mickey is not meant to be immediately noticed or obvious.
-You can typically find them in decor, rides, or areas where Mickey Mouse would not be found.
+Instead, you can typically find them in decor, rides, or areas where Mickey Mouse would not be found.

 How Do I Find Disney World Hidden Mickeys?

 The easiest way to spot these sneaky silhouettes is to simply look around!
-If it was too obvious, try again—those Mickeys are purposefully part of the decor or theme.
+But, if it was too obvious, try again—those Mickeys are purposefully part of the decor or theme.

 The thrill of finding the Hidden Mickeys is that you never know where they’ll appear.
 Here are a few famous examples to get your scavenger hunt started:

 Who knew Disney World Hidden Mickeys would be so spooky?
-In the Ballroom scene, look at the table arrangements for an excellent surprise!
+Look at the table arrangements for an excellent surprise in the Ballroom scene!
 Also, don’t miss the grim reaper in the graveyard scene.
 He appears to be a fan of Mickey Mouse, as well.

 Seven Dwarfs Mine Train

 Before the big climb, look at the right side of the ride.
-You’ll notice a gem formation that appears to be a Mickey Mouse silhouette.
+You’ll notice a gem formation that resembles a Mickey Mouse silhouette.
 It’s a quick one, so don’t miss it!